-Attorney P. Adam Militello regularly appears in Gates Town Court to represent clients on DWI charges and marijuana charges resulting from traffic stops.
+Attorney P. Adam Militello regularly appears in Gates Town Court to represent clients on DWI and other criminal charges.
 Our clients are not always residents of Gates; more often they are people passing through as they make their way across town.
 It may be because the Town of Gates has its own police department, or because it is located in the middle of Monroe County, or perhaps because it sits at the 390/490 interchange where State Troopers often sit, but the high level of traffic enforcement means a large caseload for the court.

 Gates is town of about 28,000 people.
 It has an economic base consisting primarily of industrial, retail, and service sector companies.
 Prominent businesses include Wegmans, which is headquartered on Brooks Avenue near the Greater Rochester International Airport, and the Italian American Community Center, which has a 27,000 square foot facility that was completed in 1997.
 Gates truly is centrally located in Monroe County, just west of the City of Rochester and south of the Town of Greece.
 It takes less than 20 minutes to get from our office in Rochester to the Gates Town Court.

 Gates Town Court has two permanent justices and five clerks who process the thousands of cases that pass through the courthouse every year.
 Gates also has a full-time police department that participates in Monroe County’s STOP DWI program as well as coordinated local narcotics task force operations.
 Criminal matters are taken very seriously in this community, and we are ready to stand by you if you are facing a charge in Gates Town Court.